 Gretzky, however, only needed half this time – 780 games – to surpass that mark.

 In 2011, the Royal Canadian Mint honoured Gretzky’s legacy with a series of coins.

-The first was a $200 22-karat gold coin featuring a uniformed Gretzky blazing down the ice, sporting Canada’s maple leaf and his signature No. 99 jersey.
-His iconic number is laser engraved on the coin, where it’s positioned beneath a cameo of his proud father.
-Limited to a mintage of only 999 coins, this coin sold for $1,299.99.
+The first was a $200 22-karat gold coin featuring a uniformed Gretzky blazing down the ice, sporting Canada’s maple leaf and his signature #99 jersey.
+His iconic number is laser-engraved on the coin, where it’s positioned beneath a cameo of his proud father.
+There was a mintage of 999 coins.

-This same design was used for a $25 Fine silver coin, which displays Gretzky’s No. 99 with a colourful hologram.
-Limited to total mintage of 19,999 pieces, this coin sold for $99.99.
+This same design was used for a $25 Fine silver coin, which displays Gretzky’s #99 with a colourful hologram.
+For this coin, there was a mintage of 19,999 pieces.

 The third coin – a 25-cent gold-plated piece – featured Gretzky in the blue-and-orange colours of the team he led to four Stanley Cup victories in only five years—the Edmonton Oilers.
 The copper-plated steel coin, finished with a layer of gold, was packaged in a holder detailing The Great One’s prolific career.